TJ4519/Concept-Drift-Detection-and-Re-Training-of-LSTMs-/README.md

    - Version, validate, and deploy the new model using MLflow.

 4. **MLOps & Dashboarding:**
-   - Schedule automated jobs (using Databricks Jobs or Airflow) for drift monitoring and retraining.
+   - Schedule automated jobs (via Databricks Jobs or Airflow) for drift monitoring and retraining.
    - Log dynamic normalization parameters, reconstruction error metrics, and mechanistic features.
    - Build dashboards for real-time visualization and transparency.